anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The Content-Type header is kept as `application/jose+json` as described in {{exchangesfig_uc2_3}} and depicted in the example in {{estat}}.

 The registrar MUST verify the signature of the pledge enroll status object.
-Also, the registrar SHALL validate that the pledge belongs to an accepted device in his domain based on the contained product-serial-number in the LDevID EE certificate referenced in the header of the enroll status object.
+Also, the registrar SHALL validate that the pledge belongs to an accepted device in his domain based on the contained product-serial-number in the LDevID certificate referenced in the header of the enroll status object.
 The registrar SHOULD log this event.
-In case the enroll status object indicates a failure, the pledge was unable to verify the received LDevID EE certificate and therefore signed the enroll status objects with its IDevID credential.
+In case the enroll status object indicates a failure, the pledge was unable to verify the received LDevID certificate and therefore signed the enroll status objects with its IDevID credential.
 Note that the verification of a signature of the object is a deviation from the described handling in section 5.9.4 of {{RFC8995}}.

 According to {{RFC8995}} section 5.9.4, the registrar SHOULD respond with an HTTP 200 in the success case or fail with HTTP 4xx/5xx codes as defined by the HTTP standard.
+Based on the failure case the registrar MAY decide that for security reasons the pledge is not allowed to reside in the domain.
+In this case the registrar MUST revoke the certificate.
 The registrar-agent may use the response to signal success / failure to the service technician operating the registrar agent.
 Within the server log the registrar SHOULD capture this telemetry information.